abdullah38rcc/ExampleAndroidApp/README.md

     export ANDROID_HOME=/path/to/sdk

-Also make sure that your Android SDK has API level 18 (Android 4.3 - Jelly Bean) installed, along with Android SDK Build-tools version 18.0.1 (under Tools in the SDK manager).
-The example app and SDK support API level 10 (Android 2.3.3) and above but the configurations deault to API 18.
+Also make sure that your Android SDK has API level 19 (Android 4.4 - Kit Kat) installed, along with Android SDK Build-tools version 19.1.0 (under Tools in the SDK manager).
+The example app and SDK support API level 10 (Android 2.3.3) and above but the configurations deault to API 19.

 Next, pull down the repository: